xtul/NetChan/README.md

 NetChan is a frontend for my [NetBoard](https://github.com/xtul/NetBoard) project - an anonymous forum where registration is not required.
 A live version is available on [https://netchan.nl/](https://netchan.nl/).
 Same as NetBoard, it is a work-in-progress and many things are subject to change.

-Note: Both NetBoard and NetChan are currently undergoing major changes, with redesigns or complete rewrites of certain features.
+Note: Both NetBoard and NetChan are currently undergoing major changes, with complete rewrites of certain features.

 # Technology